The effect of heterogeneity on decorrelation mechanisms in spiking neural networks: a neuromorphic-hardware study: Results

-As shown in \prettyref{fig:rates_cv}, the level of heterogeneity (i.e., the calibration state $a$) is clearly reflected in the activity of the wired recurrent network (\fb{} case).
-Both the width of the distribution of mean free membrane potentials (\prettyref{fig:rates_cv}a--c) as well as the width of the firing-rate distribution increase with $a$ (\prettyref{fig:rates_cv}d--f; bottom panels).
-In the uncalibrated system ($a=1$), a substantial fraction of neurons is predominantly driven by constant suprathreshold input currents and therefore generates highly regular spike trains ($\cvisi\approx{}0$) with high firing rates ($>\SI{120}{\second}^{-1}$).
-Simultaneously, about $40\%$ of the neurons are silent ($\SI{0}{\second}^{-1}$).
-Both highly active and inactive neurons are hardly modulated by (inhibitory) recurrent inputs from the local network.
+As shown in \prettyref{fig:rates_cv}, the level of heterogeneity (i.e., the calibration state $a$) is clearly reflected in the activity of the recurrent network (\fb{} case).
+Both the width of the distribution of mean free membrane potentials (\prettyref{fig:rates_cv}a--c) as well as the width of the firing-rate distribution increases with $a$ (\prettyref{fig:rates_cv}d--f; horizontal histograms).
+In the uncalibrated system ($a=1$), a substantial fraction of neurons is predominantly driven by constant supra-threshold input currents and therefore generates highly regular spike trains ($\cvisi\approx{}0$) with high firing rates ($\rate > \SI{60}{\second}^{-1}$).
+Simultaneously, about $37\%$ of the neurons are silent ($\rate = \SI{0}{\second}^{-1}$).
+Neurons with intermediate firing rates ($\SI{0}{\second}^{-1} < \rate < \SI{15}{\second}^{-1}$), however, show quite irregular activity ($\cvisi > 0.5$).
 After calibration, the firing-rate distribution is narrowed.
-For $a=0$, the fraction of silent neurons is reduced to about $10\%$.
-Maximum rates are limited to $<\SI{80}{\second}^{-1}$.
+For $a=0$, the fraction of silent neurons is reduced to about $8\%$.
+Maximum rates are limited to $<\SI{66}{\second}^{-1}$.
 Note that our calibration routine compensates only for the distribution of neuron parameters, but not for the heterogeneity in synapse properties (synaptic weights, synaptic time constants; see \prettyref{sec:discussion}).
-For the fully calibrated network ($a=0$), the firing-rate distribution is therefore still broad.
-In the \rand{} case, we obtain similar firing-rate and inter-spike interval statistics as in the \fb{} case (\prettyref{app:statistics_rand}).
+Even for the fully calibrated network ($a=0$), the firing-rate distribution is therefore still broad.
+In the \rand{} case, we obtain similar firing-rate and ISI statistics as in the \fb{} case (\prettyref{app:statistics_rand}).